 The default view of the Trigger homepage displays Active Triggers of all severity levels.
 You can filter the list to view paused or deleted triggers, and/or only certain severity levels.

-- Create new trigger: Enter all fields.
+- Create a new trigger

-Whether you decide to customize a default trigger from the library or create your own, the following fields are available.
+Whether you decide to customize a trigger from the library or create your own, the following fields are available.

 These fields are for your records, information, reporting, compliance, etc.